application-research/delta-dm/readme.md

-# [WIP] ΔDM (Delta Dataset Manager)
+# ΔDM (Delta Dataset Manager)

-> This tool is still in very active development!
+> DDM is still in active development!
 Things may change/break as we add functionality and streamline the user experience.

 A tool to manage deal replication tracking for onboarding datasets to the Filecoin network via **import storage deals**.
 This provides a solution to quickly make deals for massive amounts of data, where the transfer is better handled out-of-band.